 - a.
 Shoot management may elect to use regular skeet or a doubles event and shall follow NSSA rules for whichever event elected. - b.
-All ties for championship titles, such as event champion, two-man and five-man teams, veterans, superveterans, senior-veterans, seniors, sub-seniors, triple-sub-seniors, ladies, juniors, sub-juniors, junior ladies, military or any other concurrent title designated by the management, must be shot off by miss-and-out (sudden death).
-When the same individuals are tied for concurrent titles, such as event champion and senior champion, only one shoot-off will be held to determine both titles unless the shoot management announced in advance of the first shoot-off that separate shoot-offs only by approval of all the individuals involved in same. - c.
+All ties for championship titles, such as event champion, two-man and five-man teams, veterans, super-veterans, senior-veterans, seniors, sub-seniors, triple-sub-seniors, ladies, juniors, sub-juniors, junior ladies, military or any other concurrent title designated by the management, must be shot off by miss-and-out (sudden death).
+When the same individuals are tied for concurrent titles, such as event champion and senior champion, only one shoot-off will be held to determine both titles unless the shoot management announced in advance of the first shoot-off that separate shoot-offs will be held.
+Management may combine other shoot-offs only by approval of all the individuals involved in same. - c.
 After determining the position of all persons involved in shoot-offs, all other awards shall be decided on the basis of the longest run in the event. - d.
 Long runs in an event shall be determined by using the shooter's FRONT or BACK Long Run (WHICHEVER IS LONGEST).
 If longest runs are tied, the Long Run from the opposite end shall be used to break the tie.
-If Long Runs are still tied, miss-and-out shoot-offs must decide. - 1) A shooters FRONT LONG RUN is figured by counting all targets shot in the event before the first miss.
+If Long Runs are still tied, miss-and-out shoot-offs must decide. - A shooters FRONT LONG RUN is figured by counting all targets shot in the event before the first miss.
+To determine the BACK LONG RUN, count all targets broken after the shooter's last miss in the event.
+The optional shot must be counted in the proper sequence where it was fired.